bescott9944/SpectrWm-Binary-Build/README.md

 SpectrWm. :-)
 ........

-While I have not tested this to see, I like the idea...
+While I have not tested this to see if it works, I like the idea...
 I will be adding my bash script I made and all the files and dependencies I used to make this project work for ME and how I got Linux Mint 20 to show
 SpectrWm in the lightDm Login Menu and load SpectrWm window manager...